taehyounpark/queryosity/docs/start/conceptual.md

 ## Lazy actions

-All actions are *lazy*, meaning they are not executed them unless required.
+Lazy action
+: An action that is not performed, i.e. initialized/executed/finalized, unless requested by the user.

+***

-Accessing the result of a query turns it and all other actions *eager*, triggering the dataset traversal.
+Accessing the result of a lazy query turns it and all other actions *eager*, triggering the dataset traversal.
 The eagerness of actions in each entry is as follows:

 1. A query is performed only if its associated selection passes the cut.